-Please read all instructions before attempting to set up your 1100GTO mount.
-The model 1100GTO is very rugged; however, like any precision instrument, it can be damaged by improper handling.
+Please read all instructions before attempting to set up your 1600GTO mount.
+The model 1600GTO is very rugged; however, like any precision instrument, it can be damaged by improper handling.
 Please refer to the diagram below for an illustration of the mount.
 The parts are labelled so that we can establish common terminology.
-Pay particular attention to the section regarding joining and separating the R.A. and Dec. axes, as this is unique to this mount.
-It is important to note the need to connect and disconnect the Dec. motor servo cable when doing so.
+Pay particular attention to the section regarding joining and separating the R.A. and Dec. axes as this is unique to this mount.
+It is important to note the need to connect and disconnect the Dec. motor power / communication cable internally.